-- Do not release information about students to other persons. - Student scores or grades may not be displayed publicly in association with names, social security numbers, or other personal identifiers.

-- All papers, examinations, or lab reports containing student names and grades should be secured.
-Students should not have access to the scores and grades of others in the class. - Refer all requests for directory information to the Office of the Registrar. - Do not release information that could easily be traced to an individual student, - Do not give computer account passwords to others and do not store written passwords in a desk. - Keep a computer monitor out of view of those who may enter a workstation area. - Do not leave a computer unattended when logged into CUNYfirst or SALI. - Do not leave printed documents in view of those who may enter an office or workstation area. - Shred all printed documents that are no longer needed. - Do not release information about grades to parents, spouses, or any other family member of students. - When in doubt err on the side of caution and do not release student educational information.
+- Do not release information about students to other persons. - Student scores or grades may not be displayed publicly in association with names, social security numbers, or other personal identifiers. - All papers, examinations, or lab reports containing student names and grades should be secured.
+Students should not have access to the scores and grades of others in the class. - Refer all requests for directory information to the Office of the Registrar. - Do not release information that could easily be traced to an individual student, - Do not give account passwords to others and do not store written passwords in a desk. - Keep a computer monitor out of view of those who may enter your work area. - Do not leave a computer unattended when logged into CUNYfirst. - Do not leave printed documents in view of those who may your work area. - Shred all printed documents that are no longer needed. - Do not release information about grades to parents, spouses, or any other family member of students. - When in doubt err on the side of caution and do not release student educational information.